 - The Custom Field Coaching Manual – Helps managers to reinforce the material after the training.

 - Customized, Real-World Exercises and Role-Plays – Helps students master and retain the material.

 To ensure success, we take the time to understand the unique needs of every student and then provide individual coaching to help them to deliver their best demo.
 All classes are structured to give students ample opportunity to master new skills and to receive invaluable audience feedback.

 Who should attend this training seminar?

-Sales managers, sales people, and sales teams that sell software, hardware or system level products in the B2B marketplace.
+Sales managers, sales people, sales engineers, and sales teams that sell software, hardware or system level products in the B2B marketplace.

 How the process works

 It starts with a no obligation discussion of your needs, give us a call: 1-800-421-5824, or send us a message.

 Our experts interview you and your team to find out what specific challenges you are facing.
 We then create a class that is specifically focused on making you more successful.
 Based on our discussions with you and your team, we create fully customized tools, resources and training that can be delivered at your facility, on-line or in an open class format.